 The emergency management concept evolved from the post World War II "Civil Defense" program but the "Civil Defense" program dealt principally with disaster preparedness.
-Emergency management goes further to include mitigation, response and recovery as part of an integrated program.
+Emergency Management goes further to include mitigation, response and recovery as part of an integrated program.

 Mitigation refers to activities that eliminate or reduce the negative effects of a disaster.
 Preparedness is planning how you will respond to various emergencies and the resources you will need to get the job done.
 Response is the actual reaction to an emergency and recovery is the act of returning to a normal or near normal status.